sahandsn/CS50_Final_Project/README.md

-# CS50_Final_Project
+# CS50_Final_Project: YourList
-This is my final project for Harvard's CS50’s Introduction to Computer Science.
-It is a note taking/to-do list.
+This is my final project for Harvard’s cs50 introduction to computer and the art of programming.
+It is a flaks web application in which you can save notes and customize your account.

 Whith this simple application you can:
 1. create a note with heading and body and the time is stamp is automatically generated